Offirmo/offirmo-monorepo/stack--current/##CONTRIBUTING/01-intro.md

 I don't plan to sell/incorporate anything, enough stress in my life already, thank you!

+UPDATE: due to genAI environment changes, the code is now **CLOSED source** until further notice. (with some exceptions: check closest license file)
-Most of this code is multi-licensed with extremely permissive terms.
+~~Most of this code is multi-licensed with extremely permissive terms.
 Pick what you want!
-No need to even credit! (check closest license)
+No need to even credit! (check closest license)~~